apache/apisix/docs/en/latest/plugins/aws-lambda.md

 "Hello, APISIX!"
 ```

 Similarly, the lambda can be triggered via AWS API Gateway by using AWS `IAM` permissions to authorize access to your API via APISIX aws-lambda plugin.
-Plugin includes authentication signatures in their HTTP calls via aws v4 request signing.
+Plugin includes authentication signatures in their HTTP calls via AWS v4 request signing.
 Here is an example:

 ```shell
 # enable aws lambda for a route via iam authorization